Metals and Energy Finance

 Deepen your understanding of the technical and financial assessment of natural energy and mineral resources

-Gain hands-on experience of industry practice on a field trip to the Wessex Basin
+Gain first-hand experience of industry practice

 Receive training in financial modelling, financial engineering and risk modelling